TriBITSPub/TriBITS/tribits/doc/tribits_tutorial/src/TribitsTutorial_ProjectStructure.rst

 Introduction
 =============

-This tutorail is designed to give you a basic overveiw of the structure of a TriBITS project at a high level.
+This tutorial is designed to give you a basic overveiw of the structure of a TriBITS project at a high level.
 See the tutorial on TriBITS Example Project for more detail and concrete examples.
 TriBITS defines a few structural units hat are then put together to form a